wsrtka/VeracityFlow/README.md

 # VeracityFlow

 A portfolio project for automated fact-checking using agentic AI workflows.
-VeracityFlow takes a claim, researches it using live web search, then runs a structured multi-agent debate to produce a final veracity verdict with a confidence score.
+VeracityFlow takes a claim, researches it using live web search, then runs a structured multi-agent debate to produce a final verdict with a Veracity Score (0–100) that captures the full spectrum from false to true — including half-truths and unverifiable claims.

 ## How It Works

 The pipeline is built on three frameworks working in concert:

-**LangGraph** orchestrates the overall workflow as a stateful graph.
-A claim enters the graph and passes through a research planning node, a search node (which loops up to 3 times to gather sufficient evidence), and finally a reporting node that produces the final verdict.
+**LangGraph** orchestrates the overall workflow as a stateful graph with checkpointing.
+A claim enters the graph and passes through a research planning node, a search node that loops until evidence is sufficient (or a confidence threshold is met early), and a reporting node that produces the final verdict.
+State is persisted after every node via `MemorySaver`, enabling run inspection and resumption by `thread_id`.

-**DSPy** handles the LLM-powered reasoning steps.
-A `ChainOfThought` module with a typed `GenerateSearchQueries` signature generates exactly 3 targeted search queries from the input claim, using Gemini 2.5 Flash as the underlying model via the Gemini AI Studio API.
+**DSPy** handles the LLM-powered query generation step.
+A `QueryGenerator` module wraps a `ChainOfThought` over a typed `GenerateSearchQueries` signature.
+Rather than hand-writing prompts, the module is compiled using `BootstrapFewShot` — DSPy's optimiser selects the best few-shot demonstrations from a labelled dataset using a custom quality metric, and saves the result as a reusable compiled artifact.

-**AutoGen (autogen-agentchat)** runs the multi-agent debate at the end of the pipeline.
-A `FactChecker` and a `Contextualist` agent debate the claim against the retrieved evidence for 4 messages, after which a `Judge` agent reviews the transcript and issues a final Veracity Score (0–100) with a summary.
+**AutoGen (autogen-agentchat)** runs the multi-agent debate.
+A `FactChecker` and a `Contextualist` debate the claim against retrieved evidence for 4 messages, after which a `Judge` reviews the transcript and issues a structured Veracity Score and summary.
+The debate and judgement are intentionally separated into two steps.

 Web search is powered by the **Tavily** search API with advanced depth and raw content retrieval.